deleeuwj1/CS1XA3/Assign1/README.md

      - "find `pwd` -name" command was found [here](https://stackoverflow.com/questions/246215/how-can-i-list-files-with-their-absolute-path-in-linux).
      - Information on copying from [here](https://askubuntu.com/questions/835657/copy-file-to-current-directory).
    - replace: as seen in **Replace.sh** in [Akram Elwazani's Project](https://github.com/elwazana/CS1XA3/blob/master/Assign1/Replace.sh).
-     - This function is one that I found useful when writing my code.
+     - This function is one that I found used when writing my script.
 The ability to replace a re-occuring pattern with another is very useful when trying to change a       large portion of code.

 ## Other Additions:
    - menu: a simple menu was added for ease of use.
    - colours: colours were added for *slightly* improved readability of outputs.
-   - Features included in functions.
+   - Features included in functions:
       - Option for the user to see differences in commits between local and remote repos.
       - Option for user to view **changes.log**, **todo.log**, **error.log** or **diffs.log** after running the respective function.